Dr. Veronica Valli

 During her studies in Italy, Veronica interned as business analyst at a well-know national company and spent one semester abroad at the University of Ghent where she worked on her master thesis, which was published in 2013.

 Veronica's research interests are focused on consumer decision-making and framing effects.
 In her dissertation, she investigates choice and consumption under preference uncertainty using field and lab experiments.

 “Time Preferences for Subscriptions: The Impact of Framing Benefits as Price Discounts or Bonus Time” with Florian Stahl and Daniel M. Bartels.
-Submitted to the Journal of Marketing Research.
+In preparation for submission to Journal of Marketing

 “The Compromise Effect in Post-Purchase Consumption Behavior” with Florian Stahl, Elisa Montaguti and Itamar Simonson.
 Working Paper.

 “Disentangling the Screening and Sunk-cost Effects” with Florian Stahl.
 Working Paper.

 “Field Experiments”, in Handbook of Market Research with Florian Stahl and Elea McDonnell Feit edited by Christian Homburg, Martin Klarmann and Arnd Vomberg.
 Springer International Publishing AG 2017.

 “European Consumers’ Perceived Seriousness of their Eating Habits Relative to other Personal Health Risks” with Christine Hoefkens, Mario Mazzocchi, Bruce W. Traill and Wim Verbeke, 2013, in Preventive Medicine, 57(5), 618-622.